-Revenue recognition
+p) Revenue recognition

-Revenue is income arising in the course of the Group's and Company's ordinary activities.
+Revenue is income arising from the Group's and Company's ordinary activities.

 Revenue is recognized for each distinct performance obligation in the contract in the amount of transaction price.
 Transaction price is the amount of consideration in a contract to which Group and Company expect to be entitled in exchange for transferring promised goods or services to a customer.